mishakessler/unix-environment/README.md

 Xcode is Apple's native Integrated Development Environment, or IDE.
 We won't be using Xcode, but we _will_ be using a subset of the Xcode app, called the _Command Line Tools_ package.

-> ⚠️ Warning: If you have the full Xcode suite installed already, skip to the Verify Installation steps.
+> ⚠️ If you have the full Xcode suite installed already, skip to the Verify Installation steps.

 <details><summary>🔎 Learn More</summary><br>